gitmylo/audio-webui/readme/rvc/training.md

-# 🏃‍ RVC training
+# 🏃‍ RVC Training

 ## 🥼 General guidelines

 ### 🧬 Train for about 300 computer minutes (AKA minutes of audio on disk)
 #### ➗ To calculate: you would need (300/training audio duration) epochs
 * If you have 20 minutes of training audio, 15 epochs will usually be enough.
-* if you have 10 minutes of training audio, 30 epochs will usually be enough.
+* If you have 10 minutes of training audio, 30 epochs will usually be enough.

 If you still don't understand, refer to this graph.
 Click the graph to try for yourself: